On the origin of the discrepancy between the expected and observed results at KamLAND

 \begin{small}

-Recently, we have proposed \cite{1} a new solution to the solar neutrino problem, which is based on logically clear principles of the classical field theory.
-The existence of a massless pseudoscalar isoscalar boson $\varphi_{ps}$, whose interaction with an electron neutrino and nucleons is given by the Lagrangian
+In the work \cite{1}, we have proposed a new solution to the solar neutrino problem, which is based on logically clear principles of the classical field theory.
+The existence of a new interaction mediated by massless pseudoscalar isoscalar bosons $\varphi_{ps}$, whose Yukawa couplings with an electron neutrino and nucleons is given by the Lagrangian

-and whose interaction with an electron is absent, is postulated.
+and whose coupling with an electron is absent, is postulated.
 During their motion inside the Sun, the solar neutrinos undergo about ten collisions with nucleons.
-As a result, the fluxes of left - and right-handed electron neutrinos at the Earth surface are approximately equal.
-Each collision leads to decrease in the neutrino energy compared to the initial energy $\omega$, on the average, by the value of
+Each collision leads to a change in the neutrino handedness from left to right and vice versa, and to a decrease in the neutrino energy compared to the initial energy of $\omega$ by an average value